Sheffield City Airport

-Sheffield City Airport (IATA: SZD, ICAO: EGSY) was a small airport in Sheffield; it is now closed.
+Sheffield City Airport (IATA: SZD, ICAO: EGSY) was a small international airport in Sheffield; it is now closed.
 It was in the Tinsley Park area of the city, near the M1 motorway and Sheffield Parkway, and opened in 1997.
 The airport's CAA licence was withdrawn on 21 April 2008 and it was officially closed on 30 April 2008, and the site is now part of the Advanced Manufacturing Park with various manufacturing businesses.

 History

 Planning

 Although an early proposal was made in 1968 to build an airport in South Yorkshire on land near Todwick in Rotherham, the scheme came to nothing.
 Almost thirty years later, a consultant report suggested that Sheffield would benefit from a short-runway STOLPORT model similar to London City Airport.
 The main lack of an airport in Sheffield is due primarily to the fact there is only a limited area of flat land large enough for it.
-In fact the size of the airport which was eventually built was determined by this geographical factor, see topographical map of the Sheffield area.
+In fact the size of the airport which was eventually built was determined by this geographical factor.
 It is not coincidental that Sheffield is built on hills because the resultant rivers powered the development of its most famous industries, namely steel making and engineering.